asagi4/comfyui-prompt-control/README.md

 ### MASK and AREA
 You can use `MASK(x1 x2, y1 y2, weight)` to specify a region mask for a prompt.
 The values are specified as a percentage with a float between `0` and `1`, or as absolute pixel values (these can't be mixed). `1` will be interpreted as a percentage instead of a pixel value.

-Masks assume a size of `(512, 512)`, and pixel values will be relative to that.
-ComfyUI will scale the mask to match the image resolution, but you can change it manually by using `MASK_SIZE(width, height)` anywhere in the prompt,
+Masks assume a size of `(512, 512)`, unless overridden with `PCScheduleSettings` and pixel values will be relative to that.
+ComfyUI will scale the mask to match the image resolution.
+You can change it manually by using `MASK_SIZE(width, height)` anywhere in the prompt,

 These are handled per `AND`-ed prompt, so in `prompt1 AND MASK(...) prompt2`, the mask will only affect prompt2.